 Request an Appointment

-For your convenience, you may submit the request appointment form, and a member of our staff will reply shortly to schedule your consultation.
+For your convenience, you may communicate with use via text message and our secure messaging platform by clicking the "Message Us" button at the bottom right.
+A member of our staff will reply to your messages.
 We will do our best to accomodate your appointment preferences.
 We accept Medicare and most commercial insurance plans.

-If you are experiencing an urgent issue, please do not contact us through our website.
+If you are experiencing an urgent issue, please do not contact us through our website or text.
 Call our office directly at 419.948.DERM (3376)